 Until October 28th, customers can make a difference with a simple t-

-women through a nationwide t-shirt campaign to raise $100,000 for the
+of young women through a nationwide t-shirt campaign to raise $100,000 for the

 organization, recognized as largest network of children helping children

 The campaign will run until October 28th in 170 Jacob and Jacob Connexion

 stores across Canada, including 50 in Quebec.
 Using the slogan "helping others